Vegan Chocolate Cake with a Date-Sweetened Option

 STEP #1: Cook your sweet potatoes first and allow them to cool.
 You will need 3/4 cup for the cake + 1 cup for the frosting.
 If you have leftover baked sweet potatoes, this is a great way to use them.

-I like the take the easy way out and cook mine quickly by poking a few holes in them with a knife, wrapping them in a wet paper towel, and placing them in the microwave for about 5-6 minutes depending on the size of the potatoes.
+I like to take the easy way out and cook mine quickly by poking a few holes in them with a knife, wrapping them in a wet paper towel, and placing them in the microwave for about 5-6 minutes, depending on the size of the potatoes.

 STEP #2: Preheat the oven to 350°F.

-Place all of the wet ingredients– cooked sweet potato, plant milk, maple syrup, vanilla, vinegar– in your blender and puree until smooth.
-If you are using date paste, this is where you will add it.
+Place all of the wet ingredients– cooked sweet potato, plant milk, vanilla, vinegar– in your blender and puree until smooth.
+Because it’s such a small amount, I have found that using a Nutribullet or Magic Bullet works well.
+You might also use a whisk and bowl, if needed.

 STEP #3: Place all of the dry ingredients–flour, baking powder, baking soda, salt, cocoa powder, sugar–in a large mixing bowl and whisk together well.

-If you’re using a less refined granular sugar instead of making date paste, add it in this step.
-Some good options are date sugar, maple sugar, sucanat, or pure cane sugar.
+If you’re using a less refined granular sugar, add it in this step.
+Some good options are pure cane sugar, maple sugar, and sucanat.
 Using glandular sugar is my preference.
+For those avoiding sugar, I have also used date paste in this recipe.

 STEP #4: Next, pour the sweet potato puree into the large bowl with the dry ingredients, add the chocolate chips, and combine them together well.

-Oven temperatures vary, so around the 22-minute mark, remove the cake from the oven and test for doneness.
+Oven temperatures vary, so around the 25-minute mark, remove the cake from the oven and test for doneness.

 STEP #6: To do this, insert a toothpick into the highest center point.
 If the toothpick comes out clean, the cake is done.
 Otherwise,l place back into the oven and test again in 5 minutes.

-Once the cake or cupcakes are done, remove them from the oven and allow them to cool before frosting.
+Once the cake is done, remove it from the oven and allow it to cool before frosting.

 STEP #7: This frosting is so easy, it doesn’t even require a bowl!
 While the cake is cooking is the perfect time to make the frosting.